pehringer/finches/README.md

 - **Accumulator Architecture** – Programs use a single accumulator register for all intermediate computations.
 This simplifies the instruction set while still allowing for complex operations through sequences of simpler ones.
   - Encourages incremental evolution of functionality.
 Simple accumulator operations can be combined over generations into richer behaviors.
-  - Aligns naturally with a single‑input, single‑output programs.
+  - Aligns naturally with single‑input, single‑output programs.
 Write the input into the accumulator, run the instruction sequence, then read the output from the accumulator.

 ## Novel Design